kiwiheretic/logos-v2/README.md

 You can change your own password later on with:
 ```
 !set password <newpassword>

+To activate the bible plugin you need to...
+!activate plugin bible
+!enable plugin #yourRoom bible

+The same goes for any other plugins you wish to use.
+Replace the word "bible"
+with the plugin ID of the plugin you wish to enable.
 ```
 Again this should be done in a private window to bot for security reasons.
 See the [wiki](https://github.com/kiwiheretic/logos-v2/wiki) for more details.